 Heck, Japanese fans do this to fictional characters too.
 Probably the most infamous example is Kannagi, where one chapter of the manga hinted that Nagi had a boyfriend once (not that she had sex, just that she was romantic with a guy).
 Cue angry fans decrying the series and the author, saying "I don't want a second-hand wife", and the author subsequently ending the series for health reasons, which most people believe is the stress she suffered from dealing with said fans.
 Making it even more bizarre is the fact that Nagi is hundreds of years old, and her fans are still outraged that she might have dated a guy at some point during her centuries-long existence.

 Although Les Yay and Ho Yay is an exception to the rule.
 A seiyuu or idol can almost admit they are homosexual or bisexual and no one bats an eye at them.
-Hitomi Nabatame and Shizuka Itou may be this, though Itou recently admitted to having gotten married to someone outside of the entertainment industry.
+Hitomi Nabatame and Shizuka Ito may be this, though the latter recently admitted to having gotten married to someone outside of the entertainment industry.